pfisterer/edsc-dns-domains/README.md

     - blablubb
 ```

-The controller creates required Bind9 config files and key material.
+The controller creates Bind9 config files and key material.
 It then adds data required to configure external-dns in the status of the custom resource:

 ```yaml
 apiVersion: dnsseczone.farberg.de/v1